$\widehat{Z}$ and Splice Diagrams: , irreducible connections, spectrum

-As in the previous subsection, we consider the smoothing one-parameter family, with the monodromy operator, see \ref{fig:monodromy}.
-Associated to it, there is the spectrum of singularity, denoted by $S_{\alpha}$, encoding the Hodge-theoretic information.
+As in the previous subsection, we consider the smoothing one-parameter family $ \{X_t \to X_0\}$, with the monodromy operator (see Figure~\ref{fig:monodromy}).
+Associated with the family is the spectrum of singularity, denoted by $S_{\alpha}$, encoding the Hodge-theoretic information.

-Many of the classical aspects of Hodge theory have not been developed for the mixed non-Abelian Hodge structures.
-In particular, there is no Clemens--Schmid sequence for mixed non-Abelian Hodge structures.
-We propose the non-Abelian noncommutative Hodge structure as a possible approach to Clemens--Schmid sequence for mixed non-Abelian Hodge structures based on the theory of Landau--Ginzburg models.
-Our considerations suggest the following non-Abelian noncommutative Hodge Structure, illustrated in figure \ref{fig:NCNA}.
+Many of the classical aspects of Hodge theory have not been developed for mixed nonabelian Hodge structures.
+In particular, no Clemens--Schmid sequence is known for mixed nonabelian Hodge structures.
+We propose the nonabelian noncommutative Hodge structure (NCNA) as a possible approach to the Clemens--Schmid sequence for mixed nonabelian Hodge structures based on the theory of Landau--Ginzburg models.
+Our considerations suggest the following nonabelian noncommutative Hodge Structure, illustrated in Figure~\ref{fig:NCNA}.

-The critical sets of the function $\varphi$ are the moduli spaces of connections, carrying the non-Abelian Hodge structures.
-The proposals for constructing $\varphi$ using a reduction of the Chern--Simons were given, e.g. \cite{EGGKPS22,EGGKPSS22}.
-The noncommutative Hodge structure is encoded in the global structure of $\varphi$ and in the spectrum, which labels the components and the multiplicity corresponds to the Euler characteristics of the components, as explained in the previous subsection.
-The noncommutative non-Abelian Hodge structure $\mch$ can be thought of as a combination of these two phenomena.
+The critical sets of the function $\varphi$ are the moduli spaces of connections, carrying the nonabelian Hodge structures.
+The proposals for constructing $\varphi$ using a reduction of the Chern--Simons functional were given, e.g., \cite{EGGKPSS22,EGGKPS22}.
+The noncommutative Hodge structure (NC) is encoded in the global structure of $\varphi$ and in the spectrum, which labels the components, and the multiplicity corresponds to the Euler characteristic of the components, as explained in the previous subsection.
+The noncommutative nonabelian Hodge structure $\mch$ can be thought of as a combination of these two phenomena.
 The properties of $\mch$ are expected to be combinations of A and B sides of properties \cite{KKP08}.
 We formulate these as questions.

 \newcounter{questionsNCNA}